superfaceai/docs/docs/guides/create-new-capability.md

 Capability is an application functionality to serve business needs.
 It consists of one or more use-cases targeted at particular business scenarios that the capability is designed to solve.

-Use-cases are defined though a [Comlink profile](https://superface.ai/docs/comlink/profile).
+Use-cases are defined through a [Comlink profile](https://superface.ai/docs/comlink/profile).
 The Comlink profile is a file with `.supr` extension.
 It specifies the abstract business behavior of the use-case: its input and result parameters, error behavior and data types.

 This guide will walk you through the process of defining a new capability with a Comlink profile.
 You will use the Superface CLI to bootstrap a new profile and learn the syntax.